sahiliamsso/docs/source/admin-guide/saml.md

      - How to create nameID in Gluu Server is available [here](https://gluu.org/docs/customize/attributes/#custom-nameid)

 ### Test Asimba with SAML Proxy
-Here is a quick video on how SAML Proxy SSO might look like.
-Here in this video we are using 'https://sp.gluu.org/protected/print.py' as our protected service provider link.
-After initiating the SSO, we are moved to Gluu Server's SAML Proxy discovery page ( https://test.gluu.org ).
-From there we selected 'Nest' as our desired authentication server.
-After succesful authentication we are landing to proctected resource.
+Here is a [quick video](https://youtu.be/YEyrOWJu0yo) to demonstrate how the SAML proxy SSO should work when properly configured.
+In this video we are using `https://sp.gluu.org/protected/print.py` as our protected service provider URL.
+After initiating SSO, we are redirected to the SAML Proxy discovery page `https://test.gluu.org`.
+From there we select `Nest` as our desired authentication server.
+After succesful authentication we are able to access the proctected resource.

 * [Youtube Video Link](https://youtu.be/YEyrOWJu0yo)